alysonbennett/EngineeringTeamTemplate/README.md

   ## Installation

-  To use this application, please first do a npm install
+  To use this application, please first do a npm install in your command line:

   ```bash
   npm install
   ```